opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

 For the system application deployment, we will be using Rancher's built-in GitOps tool, **Fleet**.
 Fleet uses a git repository as a single source of truth to manage applications in the clusters.
-For Aether, **aether-app-configs** is the repository for Fleet, where all Aether applications are configured.
+For Aether, **aether-app-configs** is the repository where all Aether applications are defined.

 Most of the Aether system applications do not require cluster specific configurations, except **rancher-monitoring** and **uedns**.
-For these applications, you are required to manually create custom configurations and commit to aether-app-configs.
+For these applications, you will have to manually create custom configurations and commit them to aether-app-configs.

-Download ``aether-app-configs`` if you don't have it already in your development machine.
+First, download ``aether-app-configs`` if you don't have it already in your development machine.

 .. code-block:: shell